Salman Irshad: Pakistan Super League

 Irshad was spotted during a talent hunt conducted by Lahore Qalandars in Azad Kashmir.
-He was praised for his ability to consistently bowl deliveries over 140kmph by former Pakistani bowler Shoaib Akhtar with Akhtar saying that he believesd that Irshad could break the 100mph mark and he offered to train Irshad himself.
+He was praised for his ability to consistently bowl deliveries over 140kmph by former Pakistani bowler Shoaib Akhtar with Akhtar saying that he believesd that Irshad could break the 100 mph mark and he offered to train Irshad himself.
 Irshad also received praise from Aaqib Javed, who said that Irshad had the potential to represent Pakistan at the highest level.
 He was the first Kashmiri to play in the PSL.
 In PSL 2018, Irshad played his first match in the PSL for Lahore Qalandars on 2 March 2018 against Islamabad United.
 Lahore Qalandars were bowling first and Irshad was chosen to bowl the 8th over.
 He bowled his first delivery, which Misbah-ul-Haq edged and got out.
 Then in the second innings, Irshad came in as the last batsman.
 With 7 runs required to win, Irshad hit a six off his first ball which levelled the scores but then got out which led to the PSL's first ever super over.
 He finished with figures of 1/19 off 2 overs and got a score of 6.
 Although his side would go on to lose the match in the super over, Irshad gained fame for getting Misbah-ul-Haq out on his first delivery in the PSL.
 His team then faced Peshawar Zalmi and he got a score of 1 and got figures of 0/23 off 2 overs as Lahore Qalandars got crushed by 10 wickets.
 His last match of the tournament came against Islamabad United where he got a score of 1 and figures of 0/18 in 1 over as Islamabad won by 6 wickets.

 In 2020, Irshad was chosen to replace Haris Rauf in the Lahore Qalandars squad after Rauf got injured during a match against Islamabad United.
 Irshad played his first match in PSL 2020 for Lahore Qalandars against Peshawar Zalmi, he got figures of 0/33 in 2 overs and got a score of 2* as Lahore Qalandars lost by 16 runs.
 His next match was against Quetta Gladiators and he got figures of 4/30.
 He didn't get a chance to bat as Lahore Qalandars won by 37 runs.
 This was the first win for Irshad in the PSL with Lahore Qalandars.
 The next match came against Islamabad United, Irshad didn't get a chance to bat and he got figures of 1/43 off 4 overs as his side lost by 71 runs.
 His next match was against Quetta Gladiators where he got figures of 1/9 and he didn't bat as Lahore Qalandars crushed Quetta by 8 wickets.
 The next match he played in was against Karachi Kings and he got figures of 1/28 and didn't bat as Lahore Qalandars won by 8 wickets.